SPAIN LOSES A NATIONAL TREASURE

 For the rest of the world and especially guitar aficionados, on February 25, 2014, one of the brightest stars in the musical heavens suddenly flickered, and went dark when Paco de Lucia died.

 I first heard his music while living in Zaragoza, Spain during the 1970s.
-His seemingly casual mastery and unique style was stunning.
+His seemingly casual mastery and unique style were stunning.
 I have been an avid fan ever since.

 I found a 1976 Spanish TV video of him performing Entre Dos Aquas.
 You can watch it now by clicking here.

 The global music industry immediately noticed la entrada of Paco de Lucia.
 They quickly embraced his signature picados (what guitar ‘riffs’ want to be when they grow up) and the unique Paco de Lucia strumming and fingering style characterized as the most advanced flamenco approach the world had ever known.

 Present-day jazz greats Al Dimeola, John McLaughlin and Chick Corea were the first to add de Lucia’s emotional elegance to their work.
 Soon, they played to audiences of 5-10,000 all over the world.
 (You can watch Paco de Lucia, Dimeola and McLaughlin in a live performance of “Sun Dance” by clicking here.
 And, you should.)